thedataquarry/zola-blog/content/posts/embedded-db-3/index.md

 ### Serial benchmark

 The serial benchmark involves sequentially running up to 10,000 randomly sampled queries in a Python `for` loop.
-This isn't representative of a realistic use case in production, but is useful to understand the throughput potential of the underlying search engines for either system.
+This isn't representative of a realistic use case in production, but is useful to understand the throughput potential when submitting a batch of queries sequentially.

 We first randomly sample the FTS and vector search queries, with repetition, to generate a list of queries to run sequentially.